Drakulix/zwreec/README.md

 $ cargo build
 ```

-The resulting binary can be found at `target/debug/zwreec`.
+The resulting binary can be found at `target/debug/zwreec` or downloaded at [https://github.com/Drakulix/zwreec/releases/tag/v0.4.0]().

 #### Usage